+Cars

 Toilette

 Water challenge

 Soft water

 Hard water

 To successfully meet this challenges, it is essential to thoroughly understand not only all the properties of the raw materials present in the final products but also all the potential interactions between the raw materials before, during and even after making and use.

 The detergents composition is a formulated mixture of raw materials that can be classified into different types based on their properties and function in the finished product

+Surfactants

+Builders

+Bleaching agents

 Enzymes

+Minors

+Surfactants
-Surface active agent

-They are added to remove dirt from skin, clothes and household articles particularly in kitchens and bathrooms.

-The type of detergent dependent on type of surfactants
+Surface active agent They are added to remove dirt from skin, clothes and household articles particularly in kitchens and bathrooms.
+The type of detergent dependent on type of surfactants Classification of surfactants Depending on the nature of the hydrophilic group